ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 ### What is one unique thing about your team?

 We took our outreach activities to a global scale and, as mentioned by others, we brought people and teams together through all the resources we created.
-While we have won numerous awards in FIRST LEGO League, what we are most remembered for is for giving back to the FIRST LEGO League community.
+While we have won numerous awards in FIRST LEGO League, what we are most remembered for is for giving back to the FIRST LEGO League community and creating ways for teams to collaborate together (EV3Lessons, FLLTutorials, FLL: Share and Learn Facebook Group)

 ### Which FIRST LEGO League season was your favorite, and why?

 World Class.
 We found the challenges on the World Class mat to be the most diverse.
 You also had to navigate well that year to complete all the missions.
-That was the first year in which we set a personal goal to finish every mission.
+That was the first year in which we set a personal goal to finish every mission (which we accomplished).
 We even maximized the scoring on the multiplier model that year.

 The project question that year was also one of the most interesting we have seen and gave rise to EV3Lessons.com.
 Despite not making the Global Innovation Awards that year, our project became “real”.
 Today, we have more than a quarter of a million users in 175 countries.
 EV3Lessons is recognized globally and has resulted in many speaking and demo opportunities.